How WMA Makes Your Dues Dollar Work for You

 With the ever-present need for assistance at the local level, WMA also has regional offices to better serve its membership.
-Three offices, serving Southern California, Central California and Northern California assist community owners on local government issues, especially in the areas of rent control, community relations and grassroots political action.
+Three offices, serving Southern California, Central California, and Northern California assist community owners on local government issues, especially in the areas of rent control, community relations, and grassroots political action.

 WMA regional representatives build community coalitions that offer alternatives to rent control.
 They also organize local grassroots political action.
-In addition, WMA regional representatives play an active role in membership recruitment, industry trade referrals, WMA chapter activities, local owner associations and community organizations.
+In addition, WMA regional representatives play an active role in membership recruitment, industry trade referrals, WMA chapter activities, local owner associations, and community organizations.

 WMA regional representatives provide a wealth of political experience and local government involvement.
 They can take the lead in helping owners develop a coordinated strategy and plan community liaison efforts.
-At governmental agency hearing and meetings, they provide a professional presence for our industry.
+At governmental agency hearings and meetings, they provide a professional presence for our industry.

 Manager Accreditation/Educational Seminars (MCM)

 Our Manufactured Home Community Manager (MCM) program is a manager accreditation program, which is designed to train today’s professional community managers.
 WMA offers educational seminars covering key topics in conjunction with the Manufactured Home Community Manager (MCM) Program.
-These seminars give owners, park managers and staff concentrated knowledge needed to effectively manage community operations limit liabilty.
+These seminars give owners, park managers and staff concentrated knowledge needed to effectively manage community operations and limit liability.
 WMA’s industry experts give managers intensive training on subject matters affecting the industry, maintenance standards, HCD inspections, discrimination, mediation, disaster planning, and a full range of other subjects.